by Calculated Risk on 4/07/2017 01:53:00 PM

 The public sector grew during Mr. Carter's term (up 1,304,000), during Mr. Reagan's terms (up 1,414,000), during Mr. G.H.W.
 Bush's term (up 1,127,000), during Mr. Clinton's terms (up 1,934,000), and during Mr. G.W.
 Bush's terms (up 1,744,000 jobs).

-However the public sector has declined significantly since Mr. Obama took office (down 503,000 jobs).
-This has been a significant drag on overall employment.
+However the public sector declined significantly while Mr. Obama was in office (down 268,000 jobs).